 Tell us a little bit about yourself and your entrepreneurial journey.

-I live in rural northwest Ohio with my husband of 13 years and our three children.
+I live in rural northwest Ohio with my husband and our three children.
 I created my first online business in 2007 and quickly realized how difficult it was to market, even though I had a background in marketing and communications (B.A. from Indiana University).
 So, I launched Market Mommy in 2009 as an online marketing resource for mom business owners.

 We offer free marketing tips and advice via our main website, blog, and e-newsletter.
 We also offer low-cost advertising and marketing services to mom business owners.
 Although I feel the online marketing world is constantly changing and I’m continually learning new things, I think Market Mommy has been able to help many small business owners.